jenshwetakc/automatic_inconsistency_detection/readme.md

    - Select the pair of screenshot
    - Run the detection
      - To check the inconsistency from light to dark mode conversion use directory shadow_reveal_truth
-     - To check the inconsistency for those application that only support dark mode and use extension to convert into light mode use directory dawn_bring_clarity
+     - To check the inconsistency for that application that only supports dark mode and uses an extension to convert into light mode use the directory dawn_bring_clarity

 2. Quick run
    - Select any application from the dataset